 There is no fee to become a Chapter.
 Individual members pay yearly membership dues to the National Organization.
-Local chapters can accept donations and/or organize fund raising events to cover local expenses.
+All funds received must be forwarded to National Love on a Leash® for depositing.
+Acceptable expenses will be reimbursed by our National Treasurer.
 No one associated with Love on a Leash® is to charge for visits or ask for donations from those who are visited.
 Laws vary, but Chapters may need to formally register as a charity in the state where they reside.

-A Chapter, though unique in personality, reflects the purpose and function of Love on a Leash: to support and guide certified Visit Teams and uphold high standards and values.
-We are basically self-governing so this becomes each Chapter's responsibility.
+A Chapter, though unique in personality, should reflect the purpose and function of Love on a Leash®: to support and guide certified Therapy Teams and uphold high standards and values.